msjimc/AgileStructure/guide/translocation.md

-# Identifying a Translocation
+# Annotation of Translocations
 ## Case 1
 __Prior information__
 Using standard cytogenetics tests, an individual was found to have a translocation of the tip of chromosome 4 with the tip of chromosome 22.
 The breakpoint was narrowed down to around 6 to 7 Mb on chromosome 4 and 50 to 51 Mb on chromosome 22 using MLPA probe sets.

-Import the data by pressing the ```BAM file``` button and then selecting chromosome 4 from the upper dropdown list box and enter the coordinates flanking the approximate position of the breakpoint in the two text boxes to the right of the dropdown list and import the data by selecting the ```Analysis``` > ```Only show reads with secondary alignments``` menu option (Figure 1)
+Import the data by pressing the ```BAM file``` button and then selecting chromosome 4 from the upper dropdown list box and enter the coordinates flanking the approximate position of the breakpoint in the two text boxes to the right of the dropdown list and import the data by selecting the ```Analysis``` > ```Only show reads with secondary alignments``` menu option (Figure 1).

 ![Figure 1](images/examples/figure1tran.jpg)

 Figure 1

 This will populate the upper panel with reads that have unaligned sequences that may span the breakpoint.
 The lower panel's dropdown list box will now contain a list of regions to which more than two unaligned sequences have been mapped.
 In the list, there is a position at 50.28 Mb on chromosome 22, which is close to the suggested site of the second breakpoint.
-Select this region to visualize the secondary alignments (Figure 2).
+Select this region to visualise the secondary alignments (Figure 2).

 ![Figure 2](images/examples/figure2tran.jpg)